Caraiba

-Caraiba is a monotypic genus of snake in the family Colubridae.
+Caraiba is a monotypic genus of snakes in the family Colubridae.
 The genus contains the sole species Caraiba andreae, also known commonly as the black and white racer or the Cuban lesser racer, which is endemic to Cuba.
 There are six recognized subspecies.

-Etymology
+Taxonomy

 The genus name, Caraiba, is a reference to the Caribbean.
 The specific name, andreae, is in honor of a Danish ship's master, "Captain Andrea", who collected the holotype.